-What is Forex Technical Analysis? - Forex Technical Analysis Course - Forex Technical Analysis Live Forex Charts
+What is Technical Analysis? - Forex Technical Analysis Course - Forex Technical Analysis Live Forex Charts

-Forex Technical Analysis Strategies - Forex Trading Technical Analysis Course
+Forex Technical Analysis Strategies - FX Trading Technical Analysis Course

 The information which the is studied and assessed in forex technical analysis is forex price movement so as to plan an entry or exit into a forex trade.
 The goal is to determine how the Forex market is trending.